ArtificialLegacy/imgscal/README.md

 The make file includes a few shortcuts for log files:

 * make log - prints latest log to terminal using cat.
-* make logview - opens latest log in notepad.
+* make logview - opens latest log in notepad. (windows only)
 * make logclear - rm all log files.